wncc/learners-space/Machine Learning/Week 3/README.md

 This **[link](https://heartbeat.fritz.ai/introduction-to-decision-tree-learning-cd604f85e236)** provides an introduction to decision trees (please read only the beginning part without going into construction).

 All this may seem very simple to you but one question remains.
-How will the algorithm CONSRUCT this tree?
+How will the algorithm construct this tree?
 Clearly figuring out what questions to ask is far from simple.
 Note that we only ask questions related to the features given to us in the dataset and use these questions to come to a conclusion.
 Note that although decision trees can be used for both regression and classfication we only consider classification here.
 So our aim is to come up with a set of questions that will allow us to classify a dataset into labels.

 ### Constructing Decision Trees